 - Prices and Refunds

 We’ll take a deep dive into each of these categories, while also posting the test results below.
-And by naming a winner in each category, we hope to give you a fast way to identify the VPN that’s worth your attention.
-Shall we begin?
+By naming a winner in each category, we hope to give you a fast way to identify the VPN that is most worth your attention.

 Given that, let’s see what we can learn about the companies behind these two VPNs.